7 Evidence of Evolution

 Figure 9: Parts of a Flower.
 The pistil comprises the female part and the stamen, the male part.
 LadyofHats, Public domain, via Wikimedia Commons

 When looking more closely at homeotic genes, scientists discovered a 180-base-pair sequence to be identical in a wide array of animal species.
-This 180 base-pair sequence is called the homeobox and is highly conserved across evolutionary time (and it was first discovered in Drosophilia).
-This suggest that hox genes arose very early in evolutionary time.
-The shared hoemobox sequence suggest an ancestral gene was present and duplicated multiple times over evolutionary time to give rise to what we find today.
+This 180 base-pair sequence is called the homeobox and is highly conserved across evolutionary time (and it was first discovered in Drosophila).
+This suggests that hox genes arose very early in evolutionary time.
+The shared homeobox sequence suggests an ancestral gene was present and duplicated multiple times over evolutionary time to give rise to what we find today.
 Scientists get very excited about the homeobox because mutations in this gene can cause dramatic developmental changes in body parts and can lead to speciation.

 Watch this animation on how these master genes control basic body plans: Fruit fly gene expression, development :: DNA from the Beginning (dnaftb.org)